-Will the local share market bounce back on Friday?
-Here are five things that could shape today’s trade:
+Will the market be able to bounce back on Friday?
+Here are five things you need to know.

-According to the latest SPI futures the Australian share market is poised to open the day 48 points or 0.8% higher on Friday.
-This mirrors strong gains that were seen on U.S. markets overnight after the tech sector rallied higher.
-The Dow Jones closed 1.1% higher, the S&P 500 ended the day 1.1% higher, and the NASDAQ pushed 1.8% higher.
+According to the latest SPI futures, the Australian share market is poised to open the day 0.3% or 21 points higher on Friday.
+This follows a positive night of trade on Wall Street which saw the Dow Jones close flat, the S&P 500 rise 0.5%, and the Nasdaq push 1.1% higher.

-John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-James Mickleboro owns shares of Westpac Banking.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of and recommends Amazon and Facebook.
-The Motley Fool Australia owns shares of and has recommended Bapcor.
-The Motley Fool Australia owns shares of Altium, Appen Ltd, and WiseTech Global.
-The Motley Fool Australia has recommended Amazon, Facebook, and ResMed Inc. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+James Mickleboro has no position in any of the stocks mentioned.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of and recommends Apple.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
+The Motley Fool Australia has recommended Apple and ResMed Inc. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.